Filing the Private School Affidavit

 Filing the Paper Affidavit Form or Statement in Lieu of the Form

 If filing online is not an option, a paper Affidavit or a statement in lieu of the Affidavit may be filed by mail.
 Any filing that is done by mail must be submitted with an original signature and dated; paper forms may not be attached to e-mails or faxed.
-Paper PSAs and statements must include all required components and must be postmarked after October 1, 2012.
+Paper PSAs and statements must include all required components.

 To receive a paper PSA, please e-mail email@example.com or call 916-445-7331.